smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 And I can search the entire repository whereas the OneNote web interface limits me to searching the current page or the current section.

 However, OneNote will search for text within images on its pages using OCR.
-This includes images that are printouts of PDF.
+This includes images that are printouts of PDFs.
-That's a win for OneNote, but this is not a very common scenario for me.
+That is a win for OneNote, but it is not a very common scenario for me.
 To search for a PDF in my repository that contains some given text, I need to use an external tool.
 My file manager (Nemo) does it fine.
-Or use grep.
+Or I can use `grep`.

 ## Text Formatting